notleowang/developer-handbook/docs/src/intro/guide.md

 On mobile devices there is no visible aside tab, but rather a collapsable "On this page" menu on the top **right** of the screen.
 :::

+## Last Updated

+In the lower left corner of some pages, you may see a `Last updated` subtext.
+This will provide a date and time that the page was last edited by me.

 ## Search

 The search bar runs a fuzzy full-text search on the entire handbook.
 It's not very useful LOL but it's there for you if you need it.